New – Auto Scaling for EC2 Spot Fleets

 New Auto Scaling

 Today we are enhancing the Spot Fleet model with the addition of Auto Scaling.
 You can now arrange to scale your fleet up and down based on a Amazon CloudWatch metric.
-The metric can originate from an AWS service such as EC2, Amazon EC2 Container Service, or SQS.
+The metric can originate from an AWS service such as EC2, Amazon EC2 Container Service, or Amazon Simple Queue Service (Amazon SQS).
 Alternatively, your application can publish a custom metric and you can use it to drive the automated scaling.
 Either way, using these metrics to control the size of your fleet gives you very fine-grained control over application availability, performance, and cost even as conditions and loads change.
 Here are some ideas to get you started:

 - Containers – Scale container-based applications running on Amazon ECS using CPU or memory usage metrics.